mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/azure/advanced/prerequisites/index.md

 <p class="message--note"><strong>NOTE: </strong>On macOS, Docker runs in a virtual machine.
 Configure this virtual machine with at least 8GB of memory.</strong></p>

+## Control plane nodes

+You should have at least three control plane nodes.
+Each control plane node should have at least:

+- 4 cores
+- 16 GiB memory
+- Approximately 80 GiB of free space for the volume used for /var/lib/kubelet and /var/lib/containerd.
+- Disk usage must be below 85% on the root volume.

+## Worker nodes

+You should have at least four worker nodes.
+The specific number of worker nodes required for your environment can vary depending on the cluster workload and size of the nodes.
+Each worker node should have at least:

+- 8 cores
+- 32 GiB memory
+- Around 80 GiB of free space for the volume used for /var/lib/kubelet and /var/lib/containerd.
+- Disk usage must be below 85% on the root volume.

-If you use these instructions to create a cluster on Azure using the DKP default settings without any edits to configuration files or additional flags, your cluster will be deployed on an [Ubuntu 20.04 operating system image][supported-systems] with 3 control plane nodes, and 4 worker nodes.
-For Enterprise, the recommendation is at least four worker nodes.
-Essential, however, only requires one worker node.
-DKP creates the worker nodes via CLI and will use acceptable numbers by default.
+If you use these instructions to create a cluster on Azure using the DKP default settings without any edits to configuration files or additional flags, your cluster is deployed on an [Ubuntu 20.04 operating system image][supported-systems] with 3 control plane nodes, and 4 worker nodes which match the requirements above.

+In particular without flags specified, it will use the Azure defaults listed below:

+Control plane:
+-  dataDisks:
+    diskSizeGB: 80
+    nameSuffix: etcddisk
+   osDisk:
+    diskSizeGB: 128
+    managedDisk storageAccountType: Premium_LRS
+   vmSize: Standard_D4s_v3

+Worker node:
+-  osDisk:
+    diskSizeGB: 80
+    managedDisk storageAccountType: Premium_LRS
+   vmSize: Standard_D8s_v3

 ## Azure prerequisites